 I’m not sure I made any real arguments in this post.
 However it is something I think about and question frequently and this is a journal of process after all.

-I continue to try and chip away at the phenomenon I referred to as ‘call and response’, the way in which we take information and sensory stimuli and turn around and put it back into the world.
+I continue to try and chip away at the phenomenon I referred to as ‘call and response’, the way in which we take in information and sensory stimuli and turn around and put it back into the world.
 I introduced this idea in an earlier blog entry.

 I approach this idea as an artist, not an academic, philosopher, or anything else.
 I base my reflections on real life experience and honest contemplation and curiosity.
 I use this blog as a journal of process and making as such…nothing more, and nothing less.

 I find that my creative ideas come to me in two ways.
 The first and more common way is by allowing a list of conscious tools to play out during the art making process I simply call Imagination (as I list below) and the second way is to trust in the seemingly random occurrences that happens to me which offer new ideas and ways of thinking…something I call Chance.

 The most common way I begin a work of art, as Lewis Hyde suggests is with “perception, experience, intuition, imagination, a dream, a vision or another work of art”.
 I find that all of these possibilities crisscross and intersect with each other at different times of the creative process.
 I often begin a sculpture by following a remote possibility and move material around until my intuition takes full flight.
 It is not until part of the artwork has become visible that I then allow my imagination to enter the picture.
 Yes, believe it or not these awareness feel different and I they tap into a different part of your senses.
 And on truly rare occasions are as Hyde explains,” the unrefined materials of experience or imagination are finished works in which case the artists is merely the transmitter or medium.”
 Meaning you just finished a piece of art and you have no idea where it came from, it flowed thru you with such speed and certainty that you were left wondering where it came from.